glyh/on_pal/language/syntax.md

 always
   # finalization
 end

+# Observation: `if` `try`  are isomorphic
+# Proposal: unified `if` and `try`

 # Chained Try
 # I want to introduce effect system
 # assert: Result(_, _) -> excepton ()
-check
+if exp1

+else if exp2

+else try
   response = fetch_from_network(resource_id)
   assert(response.network_success)
   value = response.value
-detect e check
+catch e try
   print(e)
   assert(resource_id.in(offline_cache))
   value = offline_cache.at(resource_id)
+catched try
+  # ignore the error message and continue next check
+  # actually, after detected, you can use any construct: if, match
-detect check # ignore the error message and continue next check print("Failed to get resource.
-Use manual value?") response = user_input("Resource override: ") assert(not response:cancelled)
+  print("Failed to get resource.
+Use manual value?") response = user_input("Resource override: ")
+  assert(not response:cancelled)